 The Department of Banking and Insurance (DOBI) plays a critical role in overseeing wellregulated fully insured markets.
-DOBI's staffing and internal expertise must be revitalized to enforce network adequacy, prompt payment rules, Surprise Billing laws, ensure prior authorization is used appropriately, and to modernize the state regulated market rules to increase market options and competition in the individual and small group markets.
+It needs to be revitalized to enforce network adequacy, prompt payment rules, Surprise Billing laws, ensure prior authorization is used appropriately, and to modernize the state regulated market rules to increase market options and competition in the individual and small group markets.